Home » Cape Town Foodie Guide: The Best Places to Eat in Cape Town, South Africa

 Kauai

 Kauai is a health cafe chain located all over South Africa.
 It’s certainly not unique to Cape Town, but if you’re looking for a dependable spot for great smoothies, coffees, wraps and healthy bites – hit up Kauai.
-My favourite one was in the V&A Waterfront area, right under the big wheel.
+My favourite is located in The Point Mall shopping centre in Sea Point.
+I loved to pick up a smoothie there and then head down to the promenade for a walk.

 Best Coffee Shops in Cape Town